jvahala/lucid-robotics/README.md

-# lucid-robotics

-Automation of Collaborative Human-Robot Task Modelling
+#Automation of Collaborative Human-Robot Task Modelling

 Prior research has shown that adapting a robot's motion in human-robot collaborative tasks leads to a better user experience without drastically effecting task efficiency compared to a proactive "speed-based" robot model in which the robot accomplishes its process without concern for user task progress.
 However, the same research required a deep understanding of the task itself to build the model, and thus it was an intensive process for additional collaborative models to be produced.